-How far it is possible to compare the comic circumstances attending Sir John Falstaff, Sir Toby Belch and Sir Andrew Angucheek ?
+How far is it possible to compare the comic cricumstances attending Sir John Falstaff, Sir Toby Belch and Sir Andrew Angucheek?
 Examine.
-16

-- In the Twelfth Night, we understand that Shakespeare universalises both the romance and the comedy, and, yet, in actual practice, both are at their loggerheads.
+- 4. In the Twelfth Night, we understand that Shakespeare universalises both the romance and the comedy, and yet, in actual practice, both are at their loggerheads.
 Examine with reference to your reading of the texts. - 5.
-Examine the thematic preoccupations of William Shakespeare in the The Taming of the Shrew on the basis of the following observations which appear almost at the end of the play : Kath.
-Fie, fie !
-Unknit that threatening unkind brow, And dart not scornful glances from those eyes,
+Examine the thematic preoccupations of William Shakespeare in the The Taming of the Shrew on the basis of the following observations which appear almost at the end of the play:

+Kath.
+Fie, fie!
+Unknit that threatening unkind brow, And dart not scornful glances from those eyes, To wound thy lord, thy king governor: